James & Alice Moon Pullen (Pulley)

 James came to Highland with his father James Pulley (q.v.) in the 1870's and returned in 1930 after his family was raised and his wife had died.
 He was born May 5, 1848, in Alton, Illinois to James and Alice Jane Moon Pulley.
 When he was just eighteen he served in the Black Hawk War from August 16 to October 24, 1866.
 He married Sarah March 15, 1875, and they had five children: Ophelia, Leonidas, Edith, Louella, and Armond.

-Sarah was born January 25, 1848, in Savannah, Missouri to Joseph and Anna Amanda Chadney Pulley.
+Sarah was born January 25, 1848, in Savannah, Missouri to Joseph and Anna Amanda Chadney Pulley (correct-her maiden name was Pulley).
 She died August 28, 1927.
 In Highland in 1930, James was living with three of his children: Leonidas, Armond, and Ophelia, who had married Walter Gordon but he was not with her on the census.
 James died January 31, 1933, in American Fork and is buried in the American Fork City Cemetery.

 Source: HIGHLAND HISTORY: A compilation by Charles T Greenland II for the Highland Historical Society